 20+ Ways to Get Rid of Mice

 We realize that most people just want the mice out of their homes!
-They’re unsanitary, often urinating and defecating on counters or in cupboards where food and dishware are stored; They’re annoying, chewing through food packages in the pantry, etc.
+They’re unsanitary, often urinating and defecating on counters or in cupboards where food and dishware are stored; causing the spread of various diseases.

 Homemade Mouse Repellent